 It’s that time again for our change of seasons display in our Art Studio Classroom.
-Our schedule has been crazy because we had fog days and a school closing due to an ice storm.
-I wanted my students to create a colorful project but we only had 25 minutes for each class!
 As a teacher you have to be flexible, so I decided that each class of that day would make a part of a whole display.
-Here was our plan: 4th grade would make the snowflakes, 1st and 2nd grade would make the painted paper, 6th grade would help cut out the snowflakes, and 5th grade would create the striped trees.
+Here was our plan: 4th grade would make the snowflakes, 1st and 2nd grade would make the painted paper sheets, 6th grade would help cut out the snowflakes, and 5th grade would create the striped trees.
 We do A LOT of collaborative projects, so there are no complaints about who is creating which part.
 My little artists just love being a part of something bigger.
 As we were putting the display up I had one student say, “Look, a rainbow is appearing.”
 Music to my ears!

 To create a tree, my students drew a basic triangle, in pencil, on colored construction paper.
 Next, they painted stripes with tempera paint, using only monochromatic colors (monochromatic means one).
 Each table in the studio had a different color of paint and paper needed to make up the rainbow of colors for our display.
 For example, the yellow table had yellow paper and shades of yellow tempera paint.
 Of course they had white tempera paint to aid in creating tints of that main color.